Bstrinic/landing-page-odin/README.md

 The main objective of this project is to build a clean, professional landing page using modern HTML and CSS techniques.
 By the end of this project, the following outcomes should be achieved:
 - A fully structured HTML page with defined sections.
 - Proper use of CSS to replicate the visual design, including fonts, colors, and layout.
-- Experience with responsive design principles, ensuring the page looks good on various screen sizes (though mobile responsiveness is not the main focus of this assignment).
 - A complete project hosted on GitHub, showcasing version control and project management skills.

 ## Key Learning Objectives